jossava/topicosTelematicaProyectoNivelacion/README.md

 # topicosTelematicaProyectoNivelacion
-## 1. Creating the Article Application
+## 1. Creating the project1 Application

-        user1@dev$ rails new rubyArticulosEM
+        user1@dev$ rails new proyecto1

 ## 2. Starting up the WebApp Server